 Master's Thesis Scholarship

 This is a partial scholarship for masters thesis applicants.
 A partial scholarship consists of $1,000/year for two years and includes a non-resident tuition waiver (i.e., the out of state portion of tuition is waived).
 This is not a need-based scholarship.
-All masters thesis applications that are COMPLETE by the application deadline are automatically considered.
+All masters thesis applications that are COMPLETE by the application deadline are automatically considered during the admission review.
 No separate scholarship application required.
-The applicant must be thesis option to accept.
+The applicant must be thesis option to be eligible and considered.

 UH College of Natural Sciences and Mathematics (NSM)